sebhildebrandt/reveal.js-tagcloud-plugin/README.md

 ```

-Just create a section for your next slide.
+After that, in the slides-section of your HTML, just create a section for your next slide.
 Add a `tagcloud` attribute to your section.
 Insite the section each item gets a seperate line.
 In your presentation place e.g. the following code:

 ```html
 <section tagcloud>